Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-No, it’s is not possible.
+No, it is not possible.
 You’ll need at least 3-5 days.

-First of all, there is only a ferry daily that would arrive at Gavdos and not every day of the week
+First of all, only a ferry arrives at Gavdos daily and not every day of the week.

-The boat will leave you there and then it would take you back to Crete within the hour, so you wouldn’t see a thing.
+The boat will leave you there and then take you back to Crete within the hour, so you won’t see a thing.

 In short, you’ll need to spend the night in Gavdos.